deltachat/deltachat-android/store/text.md

 # Short description (max.
 80 characters)

 Chat over e-mail.
 Simple and Secure.
-No silos, no tracking: Privacy by Design.
+No centralization, no tracking, no ads

 # Full description (max.
 4000 characters)